 Curriculum fundamentals provide a unified basis for local curricula.
 Municipalities, private education providers and schools have their own curricula that guide teaching and schooling more closely and take local needs and perspectives into account.

 About 550,000 schoolchildren participate in basic education every year.
 More than a fifth of schoolchildren receive intensive (just over 10%) or special (less than 10%) support.
 The size of the starting and ending age group is about 60,000.
 About 420 education providers have more than 2,100 comprehensive schools.

 Vocational education and training

 Vocational education and training is intended for both young people who have completed basic education and others who don’t have a vocational degree as well as adults who are already in working life.
 Vocational institutions and vocational adult education centres provide vocational education and training.
 In addition, some liberal adult education institutions provide vocational education and training.

 The aim of vocational education and training is to develop the student’s professional competence.
 It contributes to the development of working life and responds to the skills needs of working life, promotes entrepreneurship and supports lifelong learning.
 Vocational education also provides an opportunity to continue studies at university.

-320,000 students study in the vocational education leading to the a vocational qualification on an annual basis, more than half of whom are aged 15–24 and a little less than half are over 24 years old.
-265,000 students complete the training in an educational institution and 55,000 in apprenticeship training.
-More than 120,000 students start qualification-oriented education every year.
-A total of about 80,000 students complete a vocational qualification each year.
+340,000 students study in the vocational education leading to a vocational qualification on an annual basis, more than half of whom are aged 15–24 and a little less than half are over 24 years old.
+About 270,000 students complete the training in an educational institution and 70,000 in apprenticeship training.
+A little fewer than 140,000 students start qualification-oriented education every year.
+A total of about 70,000 students complete a vocational qualification each year.
 Of the completed qualifications, just over two-thirds are vocational basic qualifications and less than a third are vocational qualifications and specialist vocational qualifications.
-Vocational degree training is organized by more than 140 training providers.
+Vocational degree training is organized by more than 130 training providers.